-Since then, she’s been spending time filming the movie adaptation of Cats in London.
-She also popped up in Los Angeles during Oscars week in February, there to support her boyfriend of two years, Joe Alwyn.
-(He’s an actor who was featured in the film The Favourite alongside Best Actress winner Olivia Colman, and Rachel Weisz and Emma Stone.)
+Since then, she’s spent time filming the movie adaptation of Cats in London.
+She popped up in Los Angeles during Oscars week in February to support her boyfriend of two years, Joe Alwyn.
+(He’s an actor who was featured in the film The Favourite alongside Best Actress winner Olivia Colman as well as Rachel Weisz and Emma Stone.)

 When does Taylor Swift normally release albums?

 For her first five albums, Swift stuck to a pretty consistent output schedule of putting out a project every other year in the autumn, starting with her self-titled debut in October 2006.
 For Reputation, fans had to wait a whole extra year before it became available; the first single dropped in August 2017, with the rest of the album following that fall.
-That positions this new release as an anomaly in her discography so far, coming as it does in midwinter.
+That positions this new release as mostly on-schedule, albeit a little early.

-How can I listen to Taylor Swift’s new music when it’s here?
+How can I listen to Taylor Swift’s new music?

-In the past, Swift has been vocal about keeping her music off of streaming platforms to protect her artwork at the time.
-In 2014, she pulled her music from the iTunes, telling TIME in an interview, “I think there should be an inherent value placed on art.
+In the past, Swift has been vocal about keeping her music off of streaming platforms to protect her artwork.
+In 2014, she pulled her music from iTunes, telling TIME in an interview, “I think there should be an inherent value placed on art.
 I didn’t see that happening, perception-wise, when I put my music on Spotify.”
-(She then made her catalog available in the summer.)
-And that position has evolved since then; Reputation became available on Spotify about three weeks after its release.
+However, she then made her catalog available that summer and her position has clearly evolved since; Reputation became available on Spotify about three weeks after its release.